Silas' Library

 Rest, Rest, Rest, and Rest! or Don't let established reenacting practices interfere with period practices by Mark (Silas) Tackitt

-Support for Support Arms by Marc A. Hermann of the The Daybreak B'hoys - Hardtack Society - Liberty Rifles
+Support for Support Arms by Marc A. Hermann of the Daybreak B'hoys - Hardtack Society - Liberty Rifles

 Know Your Guides: marching by the flank and a column of companies - from Mark (Silas) Tackitt